uprev-mrt/example-esp32-gatt-standalone/README.rst

 Step 3: Generate the Code and ICD
 ---------------------------------

 In a real project, you would want to modify ``example_profile.yml`` to meet the needs of your project.
-But to keep this example simple, we will just go ahead and build the sample protocol.
+But to keep this example simple, we will just go ahead and build the example protocol.

 Code
 ~~~~